seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/README.md

 ### <a name="input_aisearch_public_network_access_enabled"></a> [aisearch\_public\_network\_access\_enabled](#input\_aisearch\_public\_network\_access\_enabled)

-Description: Controls whether or not the Azure Cognitive Search service is accessible from the public internet.
+Description: Controls whether or not the AI Search service is accessible from the public internet.

 Type: `bool`